atharvanagmoti20/Satellite_Project/README.md

 Satellite Image Segmentation

-The Repo focus on detecting roads from satellite images.
+This Repository focus on ROAD DETECTION from satellite images.

 This approach can be applied to four classes mainly :-
 1. Building Detection
 2. Road Detection